Skip to main content

 #

 The key to the pattern is that VPC Lattice acts as a transparent intermediary, performing SNAT on all traffic passing through its data plane.
 This eliminates the dependency on IP address space and allows connecting networks with overlapping CIDRs in a fully managed way.
+And because Service Network Endpoints work without VPC Associations, the model scales to multiple third parties with complete isolation using 2 Service Networks per third party.

 Did you enjoy this article?
 Subscribe to the newsletter and be the first to know when a new one is published!